apappas1129/git-synced/README.md

 ---

 This repository is created after [**isturiz/sync-graph**](https://github.com/isturiz/sync-graph).
-If your secondary GitHub account is accessible publicly, I recommend using this tool instead to skip the need to manually create the HTML file containing your secondary account's contribution graph.
+If your secondary GitHub account is accessible publicly, I recommend using this tool instead to skip the need of manually creating the HTML file containing your secondary account's contribution graph.